gruevyhat/ikgen/README.md

 Example
 -------
 The following command will generate a Cygnaran Investigator/Arcanist (Illiminated) with a PER of 4.
-Note that specified attributes overwrite randomly generated ones, and may subvert race or career-provided bonuses.
+Note that specified attributes overwrite randomly generated ones, and may override race or career limits.

     ikg -r 'Human (Cygnaran)' -c '["Investigator", "Arcanist (Illuminated)"]' -a 'Gifted' -s '{"PER":4}'